caarlos0/dotfiles.zsh/README.md

 This project uses the [pure][pure] prompt (which is awesome!) and some other [zsh plugins](/antibody/bundles.txt).
-All of them managed by [Antibody][antibody], a faster and simpler Antigen written in Go.
+All of them managed by [Antibody][antibody], a faster and simpler Antigen-like program written in Go.

 [pure]: https://github.com/sindresorhus/pure
 [antibody]: https://github.com/caarlos0/antibody